gyanl/gyanl.github.io/_posts/2022-10-07-design-career.md

 ## Types of Design roles

-I am going to finish this essay explaining the several types of design, which are the following:
+**Architecture**

-**– Architectural Design:** Project living spaces for the human being: buildings, parks, public squares, houses.
+Project living spaces for the human being: buildings, parks, public squares, houses.

-**– Design of Spaces:** It is responsible for carrying out projects of the use and adaptation of the spaces according to specific needs of its usefulness: commercial, residential, educational, labor.
+**Industrial Design**

-**– Industrial Design:** Projects industrial production objects for human use from a spoon to the body of a car or the fuselage of an airplane, through furniture, tools, artifacts.
+Projects industrial production objects for human use from a spoon to the body of a car or the fuselage of an airplane, through furniture, tools, artifacts.

+**Graphic Design**

-**– Graphic Design:** Reproduce significant visual messages: logos and brands, posters, magazines, book covers, websites.
+Reproduce significant visual messages: logos and brands, posters, magazines, book covers, websites.

+**Fashion Design**

-**– Fashion Design:** Design and make clothes and clothing accessories: clothes, shoes, jewelry.
+Design and make clothes and clothing accessories: clothes, shoes, jewelry.

+**Textile Design**

-**– Textile Design:** Combination of some methods of Graphic Design with some others of Industrial Design and Fashion Design, consists of conceiving and configuring fabrics and patterns for the textile industry: prints, yarns, embroidery, fibers.
+Combination of some methods of Graphic Design with some others of Industrial Design and Fashion Design, consists of conceiving and configuring fabrics and patterns for the textile industry: prints, yarns, embroidery, fibers.

+**Interaction Design**

-**– Interactive Design:** Focused on the design of digital interfaces and software.
+Focused on the design of digital interfaces and software.

-UX Researcher
+## Interaction Design roles
+- **UX Researcher**
+  Conduct studies to learn more about user needs and behaviours.
+Help identify

 UX Designer